Tusharcoder18/shape_calculator/README.md

 8
 ```

-The unit tests for this project are in `test_module.py`.

-### Development

-Write your code in `shape_calculator.py`.
-For development, you can use `main.py` to test your `shape_calculator()` function.
-Click the "run" button and `main.py` will run.

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+The unit tests(test case) for this project are in `test_module.py`.
+The tests will run automatically whenever the 'main.py' gets executed.

-### Submitting
+### Note

-Copy your project's URL and submit it to freeCodeCamp.
+This project is done under @freecodecamps Scientific Computing with Python Certification.